Dealing with Money in Argentina: Cash, Credit Cards, and Change

 No amount of explaining that the bill is worth equal value in the United States will change that.

-People in Argentina keep their money ‘under the mattress’ for a long time and want to make sure they have legal tender when they eventually need to convert it.
+People in Argentina keep their money ‘under the mattress’ for a long time and want to be sure they have legal tender when they eventually need to convert it.

-Aside from making sure to bring the right Benjamins, bills that are torn, worn or stained will also be rejected or fetch less on the underground currency exchange market.
+Aside from making sure to bring the right type of $100 bills, beware that foreign bills that are torn, worn or stained will also be rejected or fetch less on the underground currency exchange market.

 Changing Money in Argentina

-Bringing United States dollars to Argentina to take advantage of the ‘blue dollar’ at least as a backup for transferring money is a good idea.
+Bringing United States dollars to Argentina in order take advantage of the ‘blue dollar’ at least as a backup for transferring money is a good idea.

-Although technically illegal, it’s common and not as sketchy as it sounds.
+Although it’s in a legal grey area, it’s common and not as sketchy as it sounds.

 See our post that details how to exchange money exchange on the black market on Buenos Aires’ Florida Street.